tanzu-end-to-end/end-to-end-workshop/home/workshop/content/exercises/02-automated-container-creation.md

 Let's look at how this works with Tanzu!

 * Go to the Pet Clinic tab to explain this is a sample app we want to make an update to.
 * Go to the Github tab and edit the welcome message to something new, and commit it.
+Maybe "Thanks!"
 * Go to the Concourse tab and show the section for update-build-service-image
 * Watch the build process and explain the high level process of Detect, and Build phases.
 * Next, go to the continuous-deployment job, and show the application deployment occuring.